reorg/pg_repack/doc/pg_repack.rst

 Options to order rows.
 If not specified, pg_repack performs an online CLUSTER using cluster indexes.
 Only one option can be specified.
 You may also specify target tables or databases.

+``-j``, ``--jobs``
+   Create the specified number of extra connections to PostgreSQL, and use these extra connections to parallelize the rebuild of indexes on each table.
+If your PostgreSQL server has extra cores and disk I/O available, this can be a useful way to speed up pg_repack.

 ``-n``, ``--no-order``
     Perform an online VACUUM FULL.